kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/collection-policy.md

 The collection policy smart contract defines the following capabilities to manage permissions:

 - `GOVERNANCE`: Restricts authority to the `marmalade-admin` keyset and ensures only authorized entities can upgrade the contract.
-- `OPERATOR`: Grants authority to the collection's operator for specific actions.
 - `COLLECTION` @event: Regulates collection creation and broadcasts of the COLLECTION event.
 - `TOKEN-COLLECTION` @event: Manages token addition to collections and announces such additions.